hickford/git-credential-azure/README.md

 ## See also

-* [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager): a Git credential helper that authenticates to Azure Repos and other hosts
+* [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager): a Git credential helper that authenticates to Azure Repos (and other hosts)
+  * Caveats: no support for Linux arm64
-* [git-credential-oauth](https://github.com/hickford/git-credential-oauth): a Git credential helper that authenticates to GitHub, GitLab, BitBucket and other hosts using OAuth
+* [git-credential-oauth](https://github.com/hickford/git-credential-oauth) (sister project): a Git credential helper that authenticates to GitHub, GitLab, BitBucket and other hosts using OAuth